Skip to main content

 Set scope (important)

 pinakea supports Sets (separate libraries).
-Your AI mode, output language, model selection, and Background processing are stored per Set.
+Your AI mode, online model, output language, and Background processing are stored per Set.
+New Sets default to DeepSeek; you can change the current Set’s online model later in Settings -> AI.
 Your OpenRouter API key is global, shared across all Sets, and stored in macOS Keychain.

 Step 1: Welcome